 African bullfrogs are also popular pets both in Africa and the United States.
 In captivity, these frogs are given a diet as similar to their natural environment as possible.
 You should feed African bullfrogs at least once a day to maintain good health.

 The diet of an African bullfrog can consist mainly of fish and worms; because these animals eat so much food each day, owners of African bullfrogs must have feeders on hand at all times.
 However, frogs can also be fed live crickets and other types of worms/invertebrates.
 You may even notice them eating small amphibians or animals that are much smaller than themselves!

 You can feed African bullfrogs small live fish or worms that have been dipped into a flaxseed oil solution.
 This process is called gut-loading.
 It ensures that the frogs are receiving enough nutrients and vitamins in their diet to stay healthy!
 In captivity, the frog’s diet must include essential fatty acids.

 African bullfrogs also need access to calcium to keep their bones strong.
 Insects such as beetles and worms are a good source of calcium.
 For this reason, African pet bullfrogs must be fed an adequate number of insects in their diet, as they can get the required calcium from these sources.

-It should be noted that African bullfrogs prefer live food!
+African bullfrogs prefer live food!
 The most common ways of feeding your frogs live crickets is by using a pet cricket care kit or building your own cricket trap.